Alison B. Hirsch, Ph.D., FAAR

 Director, Landscape Architecture + Urbanism; Associate Professor

-Research areas: cultural landscapes; spatial politics of landscape architecture; contested urban landscapes; activist design methods; practices of representation; landscape's intersections with performance, choreography and corporeality
+Research areas: cultural landscapes; spatial politics of landscape architecture; contested landscapes; activist design methods; landscape's intersections with performance and choreography.

-Alison B. Hirsch is a landscape theorist and designer, as well as historian.
-Both her design and written work focus on how the interpretation of sociocultural practices and marginalized histories and memories can contribute to the design of meaningful urban places.
-This research expands into: design in areas of sociospatial conflict and developing design methods and visualization practices that take cues from ethnography, choreography and public space studies.
+Alison B. Hirsch, FAAR, is a landscape theorist and designer, as well as historian.
+Both her design and written work focus on how understanding cultural practices and social histories and memories can contribute to the design of meaningful places.
+This research expands into: design in areas of sociospatial conflict and developing design methods and representational practices that take cues from ethnography, choreography and performance studies.

-Alison is co-founder of foreground design agency, a transdisciplinary practice operating between the fields of architecture, landscape architecture, urbanism, and the visual arts (www.foreground-da.com).
+Alison is co-founder of foreground design agency, a critical landscape practice whose work is both situated and speculative, operating in an intermediate space between practice and theory and the physical and representational (www.foreground-da.com).
 Recipient of numerous recognitions, including prize-winners of the Pruitt Igoe Now competition, foreground provides Alison a platform to test her research in applied action.
 Prior to initiating her own practice, Alison worked in the design offices of W-Architecture and Landscape Architecture and James Corner Field Operations in New York City.

-Alison co-edited a book of essays by James Corner, titled The Landscape Imagination (Princeton Architectural Press, 2014) and has published in numerous journals including Landscape Journal, the Journal of Architectural Education (JAE), and Studies in the History of Gardens and Designed Landscapes.
-With her partner at foreground, she has authored essays about the firm’s design research in Journal of Architectural Education, International Journal of Interior Architecture and Spatial Design, and forthcoming in Future Anterior and Geography Research Forum (December 2018).
+Alison co-edited a book of essays by James Corner, titled The Landscape Imagination (Princeton Architectural Press, 2014) and has published many book chapters and articles in numerous journals, including Landscape Journal, the Journal of Architectural Education (JAE), and Studies in the History of Gardens and Designed Landscapes.
+With her partner at foreground, she has authored essays about the firm’s design research in Journal of Architectural Education, International Journal of Interior Architecture and Spatial Design, Geography Research Forum and forthcoming in Future Anterior.

 - 642Landscape Architecture DesignLandscape Architecture DesignPrerequisite(s): ARCH 542abL Fully integrated landscape place design; reclamation sites at significant urban or natural locations.